f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

   team to operate this with low developer friction.
 This can be an issue as finding highly skilled platform engineers is quite difficult at the moment.
 However, the team behind wasmCloud is focused on making application delivery as frictionless as possible.
+- Finally, I am not sure I currently understand the security model wasmCloud uses to authenticate and authorize calls between components.
+While I am not sure this is a drawback, it does not yet feel as intuitive as Kubernetes simple yet relatively powerful RBAC.
+I will have to dive deeper into this to have a final opinion on it though (another blog post might follow on this).